 The Scholarship for Excellence in Psychology Consulting to Business was established to recognize a 4th or 5th year student with an interest in organizational psychology.
 The student's dissertation will focus on an area of organizational psychology specifically related to the application of psychology in business and will be presented at a national conference or published in a peer-reviewed journal.
 Further, the student will complete a service-learning project in the area of organizational psychology.

-Fifth year student Thomas Reynolds was awarded the 2013-2014 Excellence in Psychology Consulting to Business Award.
+Fourth year student Richard Meagher was awarded the 2015-2016 Excellence in Psychology Consulting to Business Award.

 Shirley Fink Scholarship